For a handful of dancers, weight gain is a necessary step toward a stronger and injury-free performance.

-For a dancer, being underweight is commonly mistaken as “fitting in” with the ill-advised standards of the dance community.
-Some dancers argue that when underweight, aspects of performance such as casting, partnering, and overall technical ability might be improved.
-The consequences of maintaining a body weight that is too low for one’s height, however, outweigh these perceived benefits.
+However, the consequences of maintaining a weight that is too low for one’s height outweigh these perceived benefits.
 Relative Energy Deficiency in Sport or RED-S refers to the spectrum of interconnected health ailments experienced alongside the pursuit of low body weight.
+In addition, there are the realities of ideal weights for dancers— most based on falsities and bias.

 #1: Plan Ahead

-Planning ahead is especially important for dancers wanting to gain an adequate amount of muscle mass.
-When you plan ahead, you’re more likely to pack balanced options that incorporate complex carbohydrates, quality proteins, and unsaturated fats.
+Planning is especially important for dancers wanting to gain weight— you’re more likely to pack balanced options that incorporate carbohydrates, proteins, and fats.
 This nutrient mix provides your body with the components needed for anabolic growth.

 #2: Eat Frequently